Vipassana: The Art of Living

 Start for a few minutes with the breath as above, then after you feel relaxed and focused:

-1. Focus on the top of your head, an area a few inches wide, and start scanning the top of your head, similar to what you did in the last stage, but this time you don't stay for long, your awareness is moving like a wave, from the tip of your head down the back of the head
+1. Focus on the top of the head, an area a few inches wide, and start scanning the top of the head, similar to what you did in the last stage, but this time you don't stay for long, your awareness is moving like a wave, from the top of the head down the back of the head

-2. Scan and focus on the forehead, then eyebrows, eyes, nose, lips, mouth, chin, jaw, ears
+2. Focus on and scan the forehead, then eyebrows, eyes, nose, lips, mouth, chin, jaw, ears

-4. Scan the back of the neck, then the front of neck/throat
+3. Back of the neck, front of neck/throat

 4 – both directions